Start My Answer

 With SoloSuit you can make the right affirmative defenses the right way.

-There may be many other legal stances that may be a good defense for your position.
+There are many other legal stances that may be a good defense for your position.
 It is important to note that not being able to afford to pay the debt is not an acceptable affirmative defense.
 Your counterclaims against the plaintiff can also be listed in your affirmative defenses section.

 If you're not sure what to include in your affirmative defenses, getting the advice of an attorney may be helpful.
 But, if you are using Solosuit's powerful Answer document software, you can get some clarification on your affirmative defenses as you create your response.